NeoFantom/codeNotes/md/Git.md

 1. `git merge <branch>` Merge branch into current branch.
    - If it is a fast-forward merge, then simply merge it.
    - Else, if the two branches made changes somewhere in the *same place of the same file,* then conflicts are printed in the conflicted file, and the user has to manually resolve it.

+## Best practices

+1. Squash multiple commits.
+   1. `git stash` Ensure changes are not lost, clean working tree.
+   1. `git rebase -i <commit-before-squashed>` The given commit is the one before those need to be squashed.
+   1. Change "pick" to s to squash a commit into previous one.
+   1. Edit the new commit message.
+   1. Push to remote if necessary.
+1. Pull and cover local changes.
+   1. `git stash` or `git reset HEAD